Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 * If the demand cannot be serviced completely by the inventory level — the inventory on hand would be the number of units sold on that day

-In order to model the Periodic Review policy, the algorithm keeps track of the current day in the year.
-If the day of the year is equal to the review period, then the order is placed to replenish the stock to an order up-to quantity M. This value is the decision variable and is passed as an input to the algorithm.
+IIn order to model the periodic review policy, the algorithm keeps track of the current day in the year.
+If the day of the year is equal to the review period, then the order is placed to replenish the stock up to quantity M. This value is the decision variable and is passed as an input to the algorithm.
 After the lead time has passed for that particular product, the inventory is updated by the order quantity that was placed.
-This is done for a duration of 365 days.
+This process repeats for a total duration of 365 days.

 ```python